 Meet our Propel Teaching Team

-Propel is our exciting new contemporary dance course for those aged 11-14 who want to develop and broaden their dance experience.
+Propel is our exciting contemporary dance course for those aged 11-14 who want to develop and broaden their dance experience.

-The course runs from January – July 2024 on Tuesday evenings at The Dance Space.
 The course includes contemporary dance classes focusing on physical, creative and performance training, plus workshops with guest artists, a wellbeing session, a theatre trip and an opportunity to perform in the summer term.

 Josie Sovegjarto